mbarker84/css-irl-eleventy/src/posts/logical-properties-for-useful-shorthands.md

 textColor: 'var(--black)'
 ---

+**This article was updated on 28 July 2022 to include the section covering older browsers.**

 Something I like about logical properties is the ability to set margins or padding on just a single axis on an element, while leaving the other alone.
 Say we have an element on which we’ve set some padding using the `padding` shorthand:

 ```css